-The website is primarily intended for researchers and professionals dealing with tax issues and searching for a suitable index approximating the tax burden in OECD countries that can be used in, e.g. macroeconomic models.
+The website is primarily intended for researchers and professionals dealing with tax issues and searching for a suitable index approximating the tax burden in OECD countries that can be used for the purpose of macroeconomic analyses as well as for legal comparison of tax systems of developed countries.
 You can download the WTI dataset here.

 Although the WTI dataset is freely available, please respect that it is protected by copyright and trademark.